Online Saxophone Lessons

 Solving a Common Problem

 I want to show saxophone players the everyday things they need to learn in order to play popular styles of music (rock, pop, soul, blues, jazz and more).
-Throughout the course I try and keep the music theory part to a minimum and focus on the very practical nuts and bolts elements.
+Throughout the course I try and keep the music theory part to a minimum.
+I want to focus on the very practical nuts and bolts elements.
 The theory we do have to learn is explained in a way that everyone can understand.

 So who is this for?